 Students in degree programs may be required to take entrance exams in mathematics and Bible upon matriculating at SBC&GS.
 Students who do not pass the mathematics exam with an acceptable score will be required to enroll in a preparatory course either at Shasta Bible College and Graduate School (when available) or at another approved institution.
 Students who do not pass the mathematics test may retake the test once during their first semester.
 Students who have transfer credit of a passing score in college level math are exempted from the mathematics exam.
 Students in the B.A. in Education program are also exempted from the mathematics exam, due to required mathematics courses in their program.
-Students enrolling in the Christian Professional Studies Program are also exempted from the mathematics placement exams, due to required mathematics courses in their program.
 The Bible exam is used as a standard of measurement to be compared with an exit exam administered during the student's senior year.